 15 Honey Facts Worth Buzzing About

 Even if you’re not a fan of bees, you have to give them credit for creating one of the most delicious substances on earth.
 Not only is honey great for sweetening a spot of tea, it also has some incredible properties that set it apart from all other food products.
-This National Honey Month, stock up on 15 surprising facts about the honey bee's original all-natural sweetener.
+Stock up on 15 surprising facts about the honey bee's original all-natural sweetener.

 1. HONEY NEVER SPOILS.